adelon/naproche-zf/docs/tutorial.md

 ### Proof finishing steps

 If no explicit proof-finishing step is given, the implicit last step is to establish the conclusion from everything that came before, including all global facts.
-Alternatively, we can again restrict to the number of global facts available with an explicit reference using the syntax `Follows by \cref{<labelname>}`.
+Alternatively, we can again restrict the of global facts available with an explicit reference using the syntax `Follows by \cref{<labelname>}`.

 ```tex
 \begin{proposition}\label{function_apply_default}